rikifujihara/scooterbay/README.md

 Users are referenced by instances of the Offer model via a has_many relationship.
 The Offers are dependent on the Users so are deleted when the referenced User is deleted.

+### WatchedItem

+<strong>belongs_to :user</strong>

+Instances of the WatchedItem model reference instances of the User model through a belongs_to relationship.

+<strong>belongs_to :listing</strong>

+Instances of the WatchedItem model reference instances of the Listing model through a belongs_to relationship.

 ## Database relations
 0 or 1 etc, one to many etc